Golden Years Series

 Throughout my photojournalism and art work, I have always striven to highlight the social inequities that are present in all societies and to express the need to challenge these social disparities, whether it be among the younger generation or the over 60s population.
 Growing up in Colombia and witnessing first-hand the lives of the underprivileged and vulnerable, I am keenly aware that I have been fortunate to have had the opportunity immigrate to the UK and begin a new life.
 One of the reasons I went to university was to equip myself with the tools to document the plight of the vulnerable.

-As a result from the project I was approached and invited to Dublin University by Yellow Window a European think tank that had been commissioned by the European Union and the United Nations to research on the many issues in the pubic sector and social services that came to light during the pandemic that are lacking or failing the elderly to Resistiré https://zenodo.org/records/5361042 was a three year project and Julio had the great privilege to take part on the the concluding open studio lab of the project with a group of Researchers, service providers in the elderly sector along university professors who specialise in sociology to analyse the projects results and come up with solutions for the existing problems to conclude the project with an extensive report to advise policy makers world wide to rectify the existing ones and advice for new ones.
+In Febbruary 2023 I was approached and invited to Dublin University by Yellow Window a European think tank that had been commissioned by the European Union and the United Nations to research on the many issues in the pubic sector and social services that came to light during the pandemic that are lacking or failing the elderly to Resistiré https://zenodo.org/records/5361042 It was a three year project and Juliocesartist had the great privilege to take part on the the concluding open studio lab of the project with a group of Researchers, service providers in the elderly sector along university professors who specialise in sociology to analyse the projects results and come up with solutions for the existing problems to conclude the project with an extensive report to advise policy makers world wide to rectify the existing ones and recommendations for new ones.

 STATEMENT OF IMPACT